 Institutions in the Ivy League dominated the list.
-The University of Michigan at Ann Arbor was the top public institution on the list, perhaps because of its size.
+The University of Michigan at Ann Arbour was the top public institution on the list, perhaps because of its size.
 (It has 19 schools and colleges.)
 Two other public institutions made a surprise appearance on the list: Arizona State University and Georgia State University.

 In the absence of succession planning in higher education, it’s unlikely that the search process will change much in the years ahead.
 But based on our research, here are five strategies and approaches that can help improve the pipeline to the presidency and can give the next generation of campus leaders the opportunity for effective tenures:

-A key line in Michigan’s famous fight song, “Hail to the Victors,” is “the leaders and best.”
+A key queue in Michigan’s famous fight song, “Hail to the Victors,” is “the leaders and best.”
 The university has long thought of itself as rising to challenges, “willing to be out there when others aren’t,” said Mary Sue Coleman, Michigan’s president from 2002 to 2014.
-During Coleman’s tenure, the university defended the use of affirmative action in its admissions policies before the US Supreme Court and entered into a groundbreaking partnership with Google to digitize the print collection of the university library.
+During Coleman’s tenure, the university defended the use of affirmative action in its admissions policies before the US Supreme Court and entered into a groundbreaking partnership with Google to digitise the print collection of the university library.

-The “unique combination” of tackling grand challenges and the decentralized nature of Michigan, with 19 schools, some the size of entire institutions, tends to develop leaders for other colleges and universities, Coleman said.
+The “unique combination” of tackling grand challenges and the decentralised nature of Michigan, with 19 schools, some the size of entire institutions, tends to develop leaders for other colleges and universities, Coleman said.
 “Our deans had to be entrepreneurs and raise money,” she said.

 Although Michigan is among the top universities when it comes to its administrators going elsewhere to become college presidents, Coleman said the university was never intentional about training its leaders.
-Michigan does have informal leadership programs for department chairs and deans, where they learn about the particulars of university finances and fundraising, among other subjects.
+Michigan does have informal leadership programmes for department chairs and deans, where they learn about the particulars of university finances and fundraising, among other subjects.